-The primary hazards associated with flammable and combustible liquids is fire and explosion.
+The primary hazards associated with flammable and combustible liquids are fire and explosion.
 Flammable and combustible liquids are present in almost every workplace.
-Fuels and many common products like solvents, thinners, cleaners, adhesives, paints, waxes and polishes may be flammable or combustible liquids.
+Fuels and many common products like solvents, thinners, cleaners, adhesives, paints, waxes, and polishes may be flammable or combustible liquids.
 Everyone who works with these liquids must be aware of their hazards and how to work safely with them.

-A good plan for safe use of flammable and combustible liquids contains these components:
+A good plan for the safe use of flammable and combustible liquids contains these components:

 Be sure to take adequate precautions when handling flammable and combustible liquids to prevent the ignition of flammable vapors.
 Some sources of ignition include: